Web Design Secrets for Business Success On-Line

 Animation should be used sparingly on any site.
 Too many animations are distracting because the visitor doesn’t know what you’re trying to emphasize.

-Some simple animations are accomplished using animated file formats that shuffle images with abrupt transitions.
+According to Sydney Animation Companies some simple animations are accomplished using animated file formats that shuffle images with abrupt transitions.
 They are also found in simple banner ads.
 These are more accessible for mobile devices, including phones and tablet devices like the ipad, but the animation is crude.

 More complicated animations can be accomplished with jQuery, which is also standards compliant and accessible on mobile devices.